 Or are you thinking that early retirement from teaching might be a better plan?

-Since having children I have cut down my teaching commitment to 0.4 and realised that this has a huge impact on my early retirement plans.
-I just can’t see myself still teaching PE when I am 67, (or it might be 68 now, given the latest government proposal), but I won’t have enough of a pension to be able to take early retirement from teaching before then.
+Since having children I have cut down my teaching commitment to 0.4 and realised that this has a huge impact on my plans of taking early retirement from teaching.
+I just can’t see myself still teaching PE when I am 67, (or it might be 68 now, given the latest government proposal), but I won’t have enough of a pension to think about retiring from teaching before then.

 I have been working so hard for the past couple of years teaching, bookkeeping and trying to grow my business.
 With 3 kids, a teaching job and 2 family businesses to run, being constantly on the go seems to have become the norm for me.
-With all the added end-of-term madness, I always hit the holidays feeling totally burnt out, stressed and in need of a HUGE break.
+With all the added end-of-term madness, I always hit the holidays feeling totally burnt out, stressed and in need of a huge break.

 Does that sound familiar to you?

-I really felt I NEEDED my holidays (again I am sure that will be familiar!), just to keep me sane and after a couple of weeks in the sun I felt pretty damn good.
+I really felt I needed my holidays (again I am sure that will be familiar!), just to keep me sane and after a couple of weeks in the sun I felt pretty damn good.

 I came back feeling refreshed, but raring to go failed to materialise!
 I came back so relaxed that I couldn't be bothered doing anything to grow my business.

 The holidays were a chance to get caught up on the massive list of tasks that I need to complete, but the holidays were skipping past and the list was getting longer.
 My motivation seemed to have dipped and I was really struggling to get it back.
 That holiday feeling was winning!

 How could I get back on track?
 I tried writing to-do lists, reading through marketing course work and trying to answer the questions, forcing myself to sit at the PC, then staring blankly at the screen.

 Nothing was working.
 I just couldn’t be bothered.
 Then I thought about what I would tell my clients, who are struggling with motivation:

 “Focus on the view from the top of the mountain!”

-I encourage them to think about what they REALLY want out of life and ask them to think about what their 10/10 life would look like.
-If you apply this to your situation and focus only on this view, you will then be PULLED towards your destination.
+I encourage them to think about what they really want out of life and ask them to think about what their 10/10 life would look like.
+If you apply this to your situation and focus only on this view, you will then be pulled towards your destination.

 This is so much more powerful than standing at the bottom of the mountain looking up at the huge climb that is ahead of you and feeling that the journey is too hard.

 So................I went camper van shopping!
-Dougie, my hubby, and I stood discussing the merits of various different camper vans, chatted about how we can finance our dream and actually felt that MASSIVE feeling of excitement inside when we thought about driving out of our driveway at the start of our year- long European adventure.
+Dougie, my hubby, and I stood discussing the merits of various different camper vans, chatted about how we can finance our dream and actually felt that massive feeling of excitement inside when we thought about driving out of our driveway at the start of our year- long European adventure.